Terms of Service

 Commissioners will be given a Trello card upon finalizing the details of the commission.

-The artist will always email the commissioner to confirm approval at certain stages.
+The artist will always contact the commissioner through the commissioner's preferred means as indicated at time of ordering to confirm approval at certain stages.
 These include the Thumbnail, Sketch, and Final stages.
 Additional WIPs may be emailed to the commissioner directly if the artist requires further direction, otherwise these intermediary phases will be updated to the Trello card along with a timestamp detailing the amount of time taken thus far and any notes regarding future details to be implemented in the coming phase.

 Content and Subject Matter